simeon-ned/forc/hw/mujoco_template/README.md

 # Robot Control Examples

-Collection of examples demonstrating robot control and dynamics computation using MuJoCo and Pinocchio.
+A collection of examples demonstrating robot control and dynamics computation using MuJoCo and Pinocchio.

+This template is based on Kevin Zakka's [MuJoCo Control](https://github.com/kevinzakka/mjctrl/tree/main) repository.
+However, [Pinocchio](https://github.com/stack-of-tasks/pinocchio) is used to compute the robot model instead of MuJoCo's built-in dynamics engine, and the simulation is abstracted to allow more focus on the control problem.

 ## Setup